WDI-SEA/react-development-course-materials/05-React Router/07-react-router-quiz.md

 -----------------------------------

-**Prompt**: If you put your website online and don't keep it locally, you still need to import `BrowserRouter` and `Route` but you don't need to install Router.
+**Prompt**: True or false: If you put your website online and don't keep it locally, you still need to import `BrowserRouter` and `Route`, but you don't need to install React Router.